- What We Do

 Optimizing Your Google My Business Profile

-Optimizing your Google My Business page by making sure its content, images, and information are complete and as accurate as possible is crucial for showing up at the top of the list for voice searchers.
+Optimizing your Google My Business page by making sure its content, images, and information are complete and as accurate as possible is crucial for showing up at the top of the list for voice searches.
 Essentially, you need to keep up your existing local SEO strategy, but you’ll want to be sure to target how exactly people are phrasing their queries so that it pulls your business’s information accordingly.
 Mary Meeker’s 2016 Internet Trends Report found that voice search is three times more likely to be local-based than text search, meaning local SEO is now more important than ever.

 What to Expect from Voice Search Marketing in the Future

-Considering the fact that 20% of searches in the Google app are now by voice, you can bet that voice search is on the rise in the marketing world, and it won’t stop anytime soon.
+Considering the fact that 20% of searches in the Google app are now done by voice, you can bet that voice search is on the rise in the marketing world, and it won’t stop anytime soon.
 As mentioned in the stats earlier, 50% of all web searches will be voice searches by 2020, according to comScore.

 As noted a few times already, your mobile footprint is crucial to keep your business competitive.
 No matter how well-designed it may be, your website will not get you the results you want if it suffers from slow load times; website speed is a more important piece of the SEO puzzle than you may think.
 Even a two-second difference in load time can increase user abandonment by 32%, resulting in a steady fall of conversions per each second delay.